 The requirements listed in the following section are provided as a representative sample of products that have been identified as having excellent prospects in the Australian market.
 Apart from these specific 'attestations,' which refer only to export certification requirements, products must meet a range of other criteria specific to each commodity that may include, but is not limited to, packaging requirements, pre-clearance (if applicable), treatment options, and container conditions.
 A large amount of additional information may be required for each shipment.
 U.S. exporters are advised to consult the BICON database and work with their importers to determine import requirements.

-Examples of Export Certificate Attestations Required by Government of Australia
+Examples of Export Certificate Attestations Required by the Australian Government (Department of Agriculture and Water Resource)